Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 } SearchStep;

 struct {
+  uint64 position;
   SearchStep steps<0..2^8-1>;
   InclusionProof inclusion;
 } SearchProof;
 ~~~

 Each `SearchStep` structure in `steps` is one leaf that was inspected as part of
+the binary search.
+The steps of the binary search are determined by starting
-the binary search, starting with the "middle" leaf (i.e., the leaf whose index
+with the "middle" leaf (i.e., the leaf whose index is the largest power of two
-is the largest power of two less than the size of the log).
-The `prefix_proof`
+less than the size of the log), and incrementally moving the largest power of
+two possible to the right until a node is reached whose position is greater than
+or equal to `position`.
+This represents the first node which is touched by the
+search.
+From there, the user moves incrementally smaller powers of two left or
+right, based on the version counter found in each previous step.

-field of a `SearchStep` is the output of searching the prefix tree whose root is
+The `prefix_proof` field of a `SearchStep` is the output of searching the prefix
-at that leaf for the search key, while the `commitment` field is the commitment
+tree whose root is at that leaf for the search key, while the `commitment` field
-to the update at that leaf.
-The `inclusion` field of `SearchProof` contains a
+is the commitment to the update at that leaf.
+The `inclusion` field of
-batch inclusion proof for all of the leaves accessed by the binary search,
+`SearchProof` contains a batch inclusion proof for all of the leaves accessed by
-relating them to the root of the log tree.
+the binary search, relating them to the root of the log tree.

-A verifier interprets the output of each `prefix_proof` as `-1` if it is a
-non-inclusion proof, or as `counter` if it is an inclusion proof.
-The proof can
-then be verified by checking that:
+The proof can be verified by checking that:

-1. The elements of `steps` represent a monotonic series over the leaves of the
+1. The elements of `steps` represent a monotonic series over the leaves of the log, and
-   log, and
-2. The elements of `steps` correspond exactly to the lookups that would be made
-   by the verifier while conducting the binary search.
+2. The `steps` array has the expected number of entries (no more or less than are necessary to execute the binary search).

 Once the validity of the search steps has been established, the verifier can
 compute the root of each prefix tree represented by a `prefix_proof` and combine